omerwe/LEAP/README.md

 ## Contact
-For questiona and comments, please contact Omer Weissbrod at omerw[at]cs.technion.ac.il
+For questions and comments, please contact Omer Weissbrod at omerw[at]cs.technion.ac.il